joelparkerhenderson/gracenote-api-scripts/README.md

 ## Help

-If you get error messages about "curl" missing:
+If you get error messages about a command missing, such as "curl" or "jq".

-  * Be sure you have the curl command installed.
+  * Be sure you have the command installed.

-  * Verify you can run this example command: `curl https://google.com`
+  * Example for curl: `curl --help`

+  * Example for jq: `jq --help`

 If you get error messages about API rate limiting:

   * Are you trying to make more calls faster than the free public plan allows?